Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the Gutenberg editor in the Classic Editor plugin would crash when the primary category picker was loaded.
 If something goes wrong in the primary category picker, it now shows a notification, instead of making the entire editor crash.
 * Fixes a bug where the readability analysis would not show the correct scores for cornerstone content.
 * Fixes a bug where switching off the SEO analysis would stop the readability analysis from loading.
+* Fixes a fatal error on the Term and Post-edit pages when the server is running on PHP 5.2.

 = 8.1.2 =
 Release Date: September 5th, 2018